-- a continuing shift in customer demand from bulk products (those sold from "under the glass" in supermarket delicatessens) to pre-packaged products which are more labour intensive in their production and often require the use of higher cost raw materials; - higher material costs as suppliers increase their prices to us due to inflation.
-Also, a lack of availability of some key production components has resulted in a need to source higher cost alternative supplies due to increased shipping and freight costs and supply chain constraints; - pressure on labour availability and costs due to general market shortages and the flow on effects of the increase in the minimum wage driving labour costs up across the general labour force. - Several months of severe adverse weather caused significant shortage of key materials, in particular cabbage, cauliflower and broccoli.
-This has resulted in substantially higher input costs (as Speirs Foods was forced to acquire some raw materials on the spot market at prices much higher than the business would normally pay) and for a period an inability to maintain production and supply of key products at normal levels.
+- Declining revenue due to reduced consumer demand resulting from the sluggish New Zealand economy; - A continuing shift in customer demand from bulk products (those sold from "under the glass" in supermarket delicatessens) to pre-packaged products which are more labour intensive in their production and often require the use of higher cost raw materials; - Higher material costs as suppliers increase their prices to us due to inflation.
+Also, a lack of availability of some key production components has resulted in a need to source higher cost alternative supplies due to increased shipping and freight costs and supply chain constraints; - Speirs Group Limited made an announcement on Unlisted on 11 June 2024 in relation to a one-off issue noting that Speirs Foods had recently identified an error in the wages paid to some waged employees dating back to 2018.
+This issue resulted in a number of employees being paid less than they were contractually entitled to.
+The principal cause of the issue was due to a misinterpretation of the terms of the employees' individual employment agreements.
+The bulk of the underpayment relates to the last 24-month period and the total underpayment was \$395,172. - Continuing pressure on labour availability and costs due to general market shortages and the flow on effects of the increase in the minimum wage driving labour costs up across the general labour force.